 In the past several years I have given various seminars on game protection throughout the United States, Canada, and Australia, to casinos, gaming expos, and law enforcement agencies.

 Q Theory and practice are two poles apart.
 You are known for being a know ledged individual on the theoretical part of cheating.
-Though, are you skilled enough to implement the various cheatings described in your book, How To Detect Casino Cheating At Blackjack and actually perform them at the level of a professional cheater or magician?
+Though, are you skilled enough to implement the various cheatings described in your book,

 A Yes and no. I have developed a basic ability to do certain gaming moves such as false shuffles, dealing seconds, hole card switch, etc., over the years.
 However, performing these moves is not my primary means of employment so I don't spend much time perfecting the slight of hand moves.
 Also, most of my seminars on game protection deal with the methods, indications, and procedures for prevention instead of slight of hand demonstrations.
 Many of these slights are considered obsolete in the age of computers and electronic miracles, and should only be shown for entertainment value.